One57: Condominiums

 Above the hotel are 92 condominium units, of which 52 face Central Park directly.
+The residences were designed by Thomas Juul-Hansen.
 The condominiums are served by a bank of three elevators that travel 20 mph and can run between the ground floor and the top story in 40 seconds.
 Extell had deemed the residential floor plans to be so crucial that the floor plans were created before de Portzamparc was officially hired as architect and before the exterior was designed.
 The apartment corridors have silk coverings on their walls, which contain asymmetrical doorways to each unit.
 The apartments were designed with relatively few bedrooms so the spaces could remain large.
 There are mechanical rooms on the physical 19th, 47th, and 73rd stories.
 The resident manager has their own two-bedroom apartment on the southwest corner of floor 34.

 There are slightly different floor plans throughout the building.
 Floor numbers 22–23 have five units each, plus a duplex split between the two stories, while floors 24–30 have six units each.
 Floor numbers 31–41 each have three full units, in addition to another duplex split between floors 31 and 32.
 There are two apartments each on the 42nd through 44th stories and three apartments each on floors 45 and 46.
 Floors 48–57 (with the exception of floor 54) each have two apartments, while floors 60–70 each have one unit occupying an entire floor.
 Floors 58–59 and 71–72 each have a single duplex unit.
 The penthouse on the two top floors contains six bedrooms and six bathrooms and covers 10,923 ft2.